ddev/ddev/docs/content/users/install/shell-completion.md

     * Link completions with `brew completions link`.

-    If you're installing DDEV via homebrew, each new release will automatically get a refreshed completions script.
+    When you install DDEV via homebrew, each new release will automatically get a refreshed completions script.

-=== "Bash without Homebrew"
+=== "Bash/Zsh/Fish on Linux"

+    On Debian and Yum based systems, using `apt install ddev` you should find that bash, zsh, and fish completions are automatically installed.

-    The completion script is exactly the same, it's just that you have to (possibly download) and install it yourself.
+    Manual installation is easy though, the completion script is exactly the same, it's just that you have to download and install it yourself.
 Each system may have a slightly different technique, and you'll need to figure it out.
-On Debian/Ubuntu, you would use [these instructions](https://www.cyberciti.biz/faq/add-bash-auto-completion-in-ubuntu-linux/) to enable bash-completion:
+On Debian/Ubuntu, manually install like this:

      1. Download the completion files and extract them with
          ```bash